Holidead: Ring of Honor (2017–2021)

-Major League Wrestling (2021–present)
+Major League Wrestling (2021–2022)

 On the September 22, 2021, episode of Fusion: Alpha, MLW officially announced the launch of its women's featherweight division and Holidead was introduced as one of the first female wrestlers on the roster.
-On April 21, 2022, MLW announced that the MLW Women's Featherweight Championship would be decided at Kings of Colosseum, when dominant force Holidead faces the returning Taya Valkyrie.
+On April 21, 2022, MLW announced that the MLW Women's Featherweight Championship would be decided at Kings of Colosseum, where Holidead would face the returning Taya Valkyrie.
 At the event, Valkyrie won the title.